Enyo’s Mod 10 Solo PVE / Master Infiltrator / Executioner Build

 Well, welcome everyone.
 I’m Enyo, I’ve played Neverwinter (PC) for 3 1/2 years now.
 I’m the guild leader of Chronic Legion, which is part of The Winterfell Alliance.
 I’m here to present everything about my TR’s build.
 This guide includes my enchantments, my companions, mount bonuses, insignia bonuses, powers, feats, boons and what I’ve learned throughout the 3+ years I’ve played my TR.
 I’ve personally never created a guide for my build before, so this is an adventure for me!
 And… let’s get started.

-So my build is basically Power, Critical Strike, Life Steal, and Recovery where possible.
+So my build is basically Power/Recovery/Life steal build, low crit, which is different for a TR.
 I prioritize Power above all other stats, especially since I have enough Armor Penetration (60% Resistance Ignored) as it stands.
 You may notice my Critical Strike is low; I don’t invest too much into it, because I regenerate my stealth quickly which gives me 100% critical chance when and where I need it most.
 I’ve built up my life steal to help keep my HP up and help keep myself alive.
 Recovery is to reduce cool-downs on my Encounters, and build up my Action Points quickly.
 Basically my build is DPS, but not purely, as I focus on being a little bit more of a tank than most TR’s.
 In the end my TR is hard to kill off in PvE, and still capable to deal top DPS in raids.

 Choosing Your Race